 A few weeks ago I was catching Kentucky bass, now it looks like white bass are in the area.
 I’m not sure if they are moving around or if I’m just now hooking them.
 But schools are thrashing the water and right now they seem to be in control of the area.
 I landed one that was a little bit over 16 inches.
 A nice hefty fish that made me utter “steaks” while I was cleaning it, rather than “fillets”.
 I wish I could have landed that second one.
 I learned that I should have cast again immediately into that school, rather than waste time putting the first on the stringer.

 I spotted one of my resident king snakes during a sunny and warm October day.
 This is the small one and it looks to be growing fast.
-I had not seen it for most of the summer and I was beginning to wonder if the large one might have eaten it.
+I hadn’t seen it for most of the summer and I was beginning to wonder if the large one might have eaten it.
 I googled and googled but couldn’t find any information as to whether this type of snake will eat it’s own kind.
-Needless to say, I was relieved to spot it the other day and I snapped a pic of it.
+I was relieved to spot it the other day and I snapped a pic of it, then wondered if it might be thirsty.

 This is a really neat area along Bull Creek, just a few miles west of Austin.
 The limestone cliff is dripping with cool spring water, which seeps from the upper edge.
 Continue reading Mossy Grotto In Central Texas